Notargets/avs/screen/gl_thread_objects/README.md

 # Instructions for components of this package

-Functions within this directory should only be called by the main thread, which is running the event loop.
+Functions within this directory should only be called within the main thread, which is running the event loop.

-When the event loop receives a function (closure), that function will be specific to an object whose code resides in the screen package.
-That code, specific to the action, will call out to functions in this package.

 ## What kind of functions go here?

 The implementation detail code for geoms, etc, should go here for clarity.

+Every function in this package is going to run in a single threaded context.
+There is no need to implement concurrency management for variables in here.

 ## What kind of functions go in the screen directory?